Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

-which rotates the basis of the original parameters closer to the eigenvectors of the Hessian matrix.
-In fact, after applying the transformation in eq.~\eqref{eq:transf}, the linear correlation coefficient\footnote{We remark that the condition number of the covariance matrix is invariant under a linear transformation such as eq.~\eqref{eq:transf}, which indeed offers a better metric to characterize the problem.} between the transformed parameters becomes $0.71$ for the same value of $\epsilon$.
-However, we remark that the reduced correlation between parameters is not for free, given that the effective MC statistical power of the transformed templates $T_{ji}^\prime$ has also changed.
+with $\mu^\prime_{1}$ ($\mu^\prime_{2}$) taken as POI (NP).
+Indeed, after applying the transformation in eq.~\eqref{eq:transf}, the linear correlation coefficient\footnote{We remark that the condition number of the covariance matrix is invariant under a linear transformation such as eq.~\eqref{eq:transf}, which indeed offers a better metric to characterize the problem.} between the transformed parameters changes to $0.71$ for the same value of $\epsilon$.
+However, we remark that the reduced correlation between parameters is not for free, given that the effective MC statistical power of the transformed templates

+has also changed.
 The obvious solution would be to directly generate templates $T_{ji}^\prime$ for the transformed parameters, although this might not always be feasible for generic problems, for example because the MC generator is not flexible enough to allow for it.

-When considering the alternate parametrization of eq.~\eqref{eq:transf}, we choose the POI (NP) to be $\mu_1^\prime$ ($\mu_2^\prime$) and change the definition of the alternate models accordingly, that is:
+When considering the alternate parametrization of eq.~\eqref{eq:transf}, we thus set $\mu=\mu_1^\prime$ and $\theta=\mu_2^\prime$, and change the definition of the alternate data sets accordingly, that is: